pharmavillage/documentation/content/commands/lmove/index.md

 LRANGE myotherlist 0 -1
 {{% /redis-cli %}}

 ## Pattern: Reliable queue

-Redis is often used as a messaging server to implement processing of background jobs or other kinds of messaging tasks.
+Pharmavillage is often used as a messaging server to implement processing of background jobs or other kinds of messaging tasks.
 A simple form of queue is often obtained pushing values into a list in the producer side, and waiting for this values in the consumer side using [`RPOP`]({{< relref "/commands/rpop" >}})